Federal Aviation Administration: Notable CANICs

-Standardized training curricula

-The acting associate administrator for aviation safety for the FAA, David Boulter, announced the publication of standardized training curriculum for Gulfstream GV at the NBAA-BACE in February 2023.
-Boulter expressed the importance of industry support when beginning the standardized concept and creating the curricula.
-Curricula for Citation Excel and Hawker 800 are under development.

 Proposed regulatory reforms

-Airman certification reform

-The FAA has proposed a revision of regulations and standards for airman certification.
-The proposal will incorporate over 30 testing and certification standards for pilots, instructors and mechanics into a single Part 61 regulation.
-The deadline for public comments on the proposal is Jan.
-11, 2023.

 FAA reauthorization and air traffic control reform

 U.S. law requires that the FAA's budget and mandate be reauthorized on a regular basis.
 On July 18, 2016, President Obama signed a second short-term extension of the FAA authorization, replacing a previous extension that was due to expire that day.

 The 2016 extension (set to expire itself in September 2017) left out a provision pushed by Republican House leadership, including House Transportation and Infrastructure (T&I) Committee Chairman Bill Shuster (R-PA).
 The provision would have moved authority over air traffic control from the FAA to a non-profit corporation, as many other nations, such as Canada, Germany and the United Kingdom, have done.
 Shuster's bill, the Aviation Innovation, Reform, and Reauthorization (AIRR) Act, expired in the House at the end of the 114th Congress.

 The House T&I Committee began the new reauthorization process for the FAA in February 2017.
 It is expected that the committee will again urge Congress to consider and adopt air traffic control reform as part of the reauthorization package.
-Shuster has additional support from President Trump, who, in a meeting with aviation industry executives in early 2017 said the U.S. air control system is "....totally out of whack."
+Shuster has additional support from President Trump, who, in a meeting with aviation industry executives in early 2017 said the U.S. air control system is "totally out of whack."